tboschi/zerozeroseven/README.md

 By default it connects to ```localhost:5000```.
 A user friendly choice of address will be added soon.

+### Explanation of GUI and game interface

+Each player is represented by a black circle.
+There are three main symbols used in the interface:
+* a red circle, representing a fire action
+* a blue triangle, representing a defend action
+* a green rectangle, representing a load action

+When shooting between players is in place, a red line connects the players involved.
+The current player is always at the bottom of the screen and there is a status bar on its right.

+During the ```zero zero``` phase, the current player has to take an action:
+* the default action is to load and no key must be pressed to do this
+* if it can shoot, press the key assigned to an opponent to shoot it
+* if it can defend, press spacebar to defend

+The choice of action can be changed as long as the ```zero zero``` phase is on.

 ![Example of GUI running](/zerozeroseven.gif)